 In June 2014, we sold an aggregate of \$115.0 million principal amount of 4.875% convertible senior notes due 2020 (the "2020 Notes").
 The 2020 Notes are senior unsecured obligations paying interest semi-annually in arrears on June 1 and December 1 of each year at a rate of 4.875% per annum and will mature on June 1, 2020.
-The initial and still current conversion rate for the 2020 Notes is 103.7613 shares of our common stock per \$1,000 principal amount of notes, equivalent to an initial conversion price of approximately \$9.64 per share of common stock, subject to adjustment in certain events.
+Excluding the impact of the 1 for 10 reverse stock split, the initial and still current conversion rate for the 2020 Notes is 103.7613 shares of our common stock per \$1,000 principal amount of notes, equivalent to an initial conversion price of approximately \$9.64 per share of common stock, subject to adjustment in certain events.
 Upon conversion, the 2020 Notes will be settled in shares of our common stock.
 Holders of the 2020 Notes may require that we repurchase for cash all or some of their notes upon the occurrence of a fundamental change (as defined in the 2020 Notes).
 In January 2016, we repurchased and retired an aggregate of \$2.0 million principal amount of the 2020 Notes.

-In connection with the Recapitalization Transaction, 2020 Notes outstanding with a face amount of \$111.1 million of the total \$113.0 million that were outstanding at the time of the Recapitalization Transaction were refinanced and the maturity dates effectively extended.
+In connection with the Recapitalization Transaction, the 2020 Notes with a face amount of \$111.1 million of the total \$113.0 million that were outstanding at the time of the Recapitalization Transaction were refinanced and the maturity dates were extended.
 Of the refinanced amount, \$103.8 million was refinanced with the Investor Parties through the issuance of the New Common Equity, the New Preferred Equity (see Note 9 - Common Stock and Preferred Stock) and new secured term debt that matures in February 2023 (see Term Loan section below).
 Additionally, \$1.0 million of accrued interest was refinanced with the Investor Parties.
 The remaining refinanced amount of \$7.3 million was exchanged into the New \$8.0 million Oasis Note discussed above.
-The remaining \$1.9 million principal amount of 2020 Notes are due and payable on June 1, 2020.
+The remaining \$1.9 million principal amount of 2020 Notes were redeemed at par at maturity on June 1, 2020.